wilfredinni/python-cheatsheet/docs/builtin/map.md

     From the <a target="_blank" href="https://docs.python.org/3/library/functions.html#map">Python 3 documentation</a>
   </base-disclaimer-title>
   <base-disclaimer-content>
    Return an iterator that applies function to every item of iterable, yielding the results.
 If additional iterable arguments are passed, function must take that many arguments and is applied to the items from all iterables in parallel.
 With multiple iterables, the iterator stops when the shortest iterable is exhausted.
-For cases where the function inputs are already arranged into argument tuples.
+For cases where the function inputs are already arranged into argument <router-link to="/builtin/tuple">tuples</router-link>.
   </base-disclaimer-content>
 </base-disclaimer>

 # Basics

 The map function, _map(function, iterable)_ takes in one or more iterables, a 'callback function' (often a lambda), and returns a "Map Object".
 The map object contains the result of the map function applying the callback to each element in the iterable arguments.
 Map iterates over the provided iterable objects simultaneously.
 As in, at every step, "i" in the map function, the element at index "i" of each iterable will be available to the map function at that time.
-You will often want to cast the resultant map object to a list, tuple, or another form of object that is more convenient to work with once you are finished mapping.
+You will often want to cast the resultant map object to a <router-link to="/builtin/list">list</router-link>, <router-link to="/builtin/tuple">tuple</router-link>, or another form of object that is more convenient to work with once you are finished mapping.

 ***An important note: As of the release of Python 3, if the iterables supplied to map are of different lengths, The map will stop and return when it has hit the number of steps corresponding to the length of the shortest iterable.